-On March 21, 2022, the SEC announced a sweeping new proposal for climate-related disclosures by public companies in the United States (fact sheet; complete rule).
+On March 21, 2022, the SEC announced a sweeping new proposal for climate-related disclosures by public companies in the United States.
 Many companies and organizations are applauding the proposed rule, especially investors and large asset managers, while others are expressing concern about aspects of the rule.
 Across the US economy, however, very few companies are fully prepared.

 Why did the SEC take this action?